Business Insider is hiring an entertainment intern

 BI Interns spend their time doing meaningful work: researching, writing, pitching, and producing features — even breaking news if the timing’s right.

 Interns are encouraged to work full-time (40 hours a week) if their schedule allows.
-The internship is paid and located in our NYC headquarters, and can run for up to 6 months.
+The internship is paid.

 APPLY HERE with a resume and cover letter if this sounds like your dream internship, and specify why you’re interested in working on the Entertainment team.